MAGIC: Microlensing Analysis Guided by Intelligent Computation: Events with Large

 We have included a mixture of $n_{\rm G}=12$ Gaussians in the density estimate.
 Is it flexible enough?
 To answer this question, we first look at the distribution of the Gaussian weights given by \texttt{estimator}.
 As shown in Figure~\ref{fig:cdf_pi}, the probability distribution is dominated by one Gaussian in $\sim$50\% of the tested events and by the top three Gaussians with the highest weights in nearly all tested events.
 As for the optimized solutions, 74\% and 85\% of the minimum $\chi^2$ and minimum RMSE solutions are given by the top four Gaussians, respectively.
 Only in $\lesssim1\%$ of the tested events does the Gaussian with the lowest weight lead to either solution.
 Therefore, we conclude that 12 Gaussians can satisfactorily describe the probability distribution of microlensing model parameters.

 We compare the \texttt{estimator} predictions before and after the simplex optimization with the input parameters in Figures~\ref{fig:mdn_rmse} and \ref{fig:opt_close}.
-For each tested event, we choose as the model prediction the set of parameters that is closest to the input position in the parameter space, in order to minimize the impact of degenerate solutions.
-We use the median absolute deviation (MAD) to evaluate the agreement between input and prediction.
+For each tested event, we choose as the model prediction the set of parameters that is closest to the input position in the parameter space, in order to minimize the impact of degenerate solutions. {The results change only marginally if we pick the Gaussian with the highest weight as the model prediction, as seen in Figure~\ref{fig:mdn_pi}.} We use the median absolute deviation (MAD) to evaluate the agreement between input and prediction.
 Compared to RMSE, MAD is more robust against outliers.
 As shown in Figure~\ref{fig:mdn_rmse}, the direct output of \texttt{estimator} already contains a set of parameters that is fairly close to the input truth.
 Among all parameters, binary mass ratio $q$ and separation $s$ are of special interest to the physical interpretation of the event.
 The direct output of \texttt{estimator} yields a typical deviation of $0.057$ ($0.0155$) for $\lg{q}$ ($\lg{s}$), corresponding to a fractional uncertainty of $13\%$ ($3.6\%$) on $q$ ($s$).
 The accuracy of the prediction is further improved after the optimization, as shown in Figure~\ref{fig:opt_close}.
 Specifically, the optimized prediction can achieve median deviations of $\sim0.03$ and $\sim0.006$ for $\lg{q}$ and $\lg{s}$, corresponding to fractional errors of $\sim7\%$ and $\sim1.4\%$ in $q$ and $s$, respectively.
 Overall, the agreement between the input and predicted values is very well, demonstrating the high accuracy of our method on light curves with realistic sampling conditions.